bitfl0wer/altminder/README.md

 ## 1.0.0 Release
 See the Milestones under the issues tab.

+## How to get the project up and running
+- Install Python 3.9
+- Create a venv
+- Activate the venv
+- cd into the cloned `altminder` directory, if you aren't already
+- install the required packages from requirements.txt
+- Register a bot account using Discord Developers and get a bot token
+- Start the bot using `TOKEN="yourbottoken" python ./src/bot.py`

 ## Contributing
 Thank you for investing your time in contributing to my project.
 Any contribution you make will be listed under the Acknowledgements in the README of this project.